Examination of the intestines using modern methods. Treatment of intestinal obstruction Other research methods

 • the possibility of examining the intestine without a cleansing enema.

-Examination with a sigmoidoscope
+Examination using a sigmoidoscope

 • pain in the anus during bowel movements and at rest;